Floridair Airlines

 Early Years 1970-1985

 Messrs Crockett and Flagler spent two years contending with the Civil Aeronautics Board (CAB), a US government agency that regulated aviation services at that time including scheduled passenger airline service and air mail service, in an effort to obtain clearances to fly scheduled routes.
-Floridair was blocked at every turn, until the company gave up on scheduled service and instead sought to enter the less-regulated air charter business by providing aircraft to travel clubs and tour companies flying tourists to Florida.
+The company was repeatedly blocked at every turn, until they gave up on scheduled service and decided to instead enter the less-regulated air charter business.
+The company sought to provide airline services to travel clubs and tour companies flying tourists into Florida.
 Many of these visitors would be encouraged to stay at the Crockett family’s array of Florida hotel properties.
-The CAB finally gave approval to Floridair’s air operator’s certificate (AOC) as a charter operator.

-Fleet Changes and Establishment of Cargo Operations
+1980s: Fleet Changes and Establishment of Cargo Operations

 In 1985 Floridair overhauled its fleet.
 They removed their 727s from the active fleet and began to wet-lease them to other airlines, and took delivery of several Boeing 757-200s.
-The company also instituted a branding change, migrating away from its original, somewhat retro brand name to a more modern (for the 1980s) look.
+The company also instituted a branding and livery change, migrating away from its original, somewhat retro brand name to a more modern (for the 1980s) look.

 Departure of Roy Flagler; Switching to Boeing 737NG